elastic/cloud-on-k8s/.github/PULL_REQUEST_TEMPLATE.md

 - Have you signed the [contributor license agreement](https://www.elastic.co/contributor-agreement)?
 - Have you followed the [contributor guidelines](https://github.com/elastic/cloud-on-k8s/tree/main/CONTRIBUTING.md)?
-- If you submit code, is your pull request against master?
-We recommend pull requests against master.
+- If you submit code, is your pull request against main?
+We recommend pull requests against main.
 We will backport them as needed.